 I was recently presenting and guesting at one of Australia’s best health retreats, which gave me the chance to reflect on my work and lifestyle habits.
-Here are four tips about how you can optimise your time and productivity.
+Here are four tips to help you optimise your time and productivity.

-For you that means considering scheduling blocks of an hour, which become the ‘capsule’ for whatever activity you slot in (e.g. email, meetings, writing blogs) but only conducting the activity for 50 minutes.
-In the 10 minutes left over you can check your phone, have a bathroom break, walk to your next meeting…whatever.
+For you, that means considering scheduling blocks of an hour, which become the ‘capsule’ for whatever activity you slot in (such as emailing, meetings, writing blogs) but only conducting the activity for 50 minutes.
+In the 10 minutes left over you can check your phone, have a bathroom break, walk to your next meeting, whatever.

 It will enable you and your colleagues to focus on the activity at hand for 50 minutes (the maximum attention span anyway) and then leave the fidgeting to the 10-minute transition.

 President Barack Obama famously only wore suits in two colours — blue or grey — so he could save his energy for important decisions.